tunnll/tunnll.github.io/_includes/job-page-bottom.md

 If you would like to join Tunnll's team you are able to demonstrate:

 - Your English language proficiency.
 Tunnll is a small, but international company.
 In order to communicate efficiently between team members who can be located in different countries, we need a shared communication channel.
 The same is true for our communications with partners and customers in various locations.
 The English requirement for this position is English 6 / English Course B / IELTS Academic 6.5 or higher / TOEFL iBT total score of 575.
 All applicants who wish to apply to a position at Tunnll must document that they have met the English requirements for the position.
 Even applicants with English as their first language must document that they meet the requirements for the position they have applied for.
+- Your understanding of how new products are developed and launched into the market.
+This can be demonstrated with a certificate of completion of a course like [Digital Product Management: Modern Fundamentals](https://www.coursera.org/learn/uva-darden-digital-product-management) or a similar course.
 - Your deep understanding of how remote and distributed teams are organized and how they are different from co-located teams.
 We highly recommend books on the topic: [The Ultimate Guide to Remote Work by Zapier](https://zapier.com/learn/remote-work/), [No Excuses: A Definitive Guide to Building a Remote Team by by HubStaff](https://blog.hubstaff.com/remote-team-management-book), [DRiVE by RemoteWorkHub](https://blog.hubstaff.com/remote-team-management-book), [Remote by Basecamp](https://basecamp.com/books/remote) and [The Art of Staying Productive even Across Distance by Wrike](The Art of Staying Productive Even Across Distance).
-- At least one year of experience working in a remote and distributed team by providing a reference letter from the previous employer.
+- At least 3 months of experience working in a remote and distributed team by providing a reference letter from the previous employer.
 - Your business communication profficiency in a remote and distributed working environment (a certificate of completion of any related online course like [Communication in Virtual and Mobile Work](https://www.canvas.net/browse/turku-university/courses/virtual-and-mobile-communication) or [Communication in the 21st Century Workplace](https://www.coursera.org/learn/communication-in-the-workplace?siteID=.GqSdLGGurk-XmIV64oFHjUjTF6yE8vVbg) is required).
-- Your proficiency in using communication tools like [Microsoft Planner](https://channel9.msdn.com//events/Ignite/2016/BRK1006/), Microsoft Teams and Outlook Groups (certificates of completion of any [related online course](https://www.lynda.com/Planner-tutorials/Microsoft-Planner-Essential-Training/622057-2.html) like [Planner - Organizing a team’s tasks](https://mooc.office365-training.com/en/training-resources/organizing-a-team-s-tasks), [Teams - Communicate as a team](https://mooc.office365-training.com/en/training-courses/teams-communicate-as-a-team) and [Groups - Increase your group work capabilities](https://mooc.office365-training.com/en/training-courses/groups-increase-your-group-work-capabilities) are required).
+- Your proficiency in using communication tools like Microsoft Teams and Outlook Groups (certificates of completion of any related online course like [Teams - Communicate as a team](https://mooc.office365-training.com/en/training-courses/teams-communicate-as-a-team) or [Groups - Increase your group work capabilities](https://mooc.office365-training.com/en/training-courses/groups-increase-your-group-work-capabilities) are required).

 ### Workplace requirements

 Remote and distributed teams enjoy great flexibility in terms of where from and when the team members do their work.
 You can even work with your laptop [from a beach in Thailand](http://www.webworktravel.com/become-digital-nomad/), but it is very important that the workplace conditions stay reliable and uninterrupted.
 All remote team members in Tunnll are required to organize their workplaces to meet the following requirements:

 - The workplace should be a single, ideally separated room with no interruptions by noises, other people, etc.
+- To allow uninterrupted video calls, a [headset/microphone with a noise cancellation feature](https://thewirecutter.com/reviews/best-usb-office-headset/) should be used.
 - The workplace should be connected to a stable high-speed internet connection (at least 100 MB/s) ideally backed up with a secondary connection for redundancy.
 - The working computer should have at least 16GB of RAM for engineers and designers and at least 8GB for the rest of roles.
 - The working computer should be properly maintained on a regular basis (security updates, disk cleanup, antivirus checks, dust cleaning, etc.).